google/WebFundamentals/src/_langs/en/updates/2015-07-23-devtools-digest-film-strip-and-a-new-home-for-throttling.markdown

 rss: false
 layout: update
 published: true
-title: 'DevTools Bi-Weekly: Film strip and a new home for throttling'
+title: 'DevTools Digest: Film strip and a new home for throttling'
 date: 2015-07-23
 article:
   written_on: 2015-07-23